 You’ll want to take full advantage of the replaced hip but do not push your limits.
 Getting out of the bed and increasing the muscle movement will prevent the hip from getting stiff.
-Remember that getting out of bed and being able to walk with a cane or walker is one of the goals that need to be achieved before leaving the hospital.
+Remember that getting out of bed and being able to walk with a handicap cane or walker is one of the goals that need to be achieved before leaving the hospital.

 There are multiple mobility aids to assist you to walk until you’ve entirely recovered from the surgery.
 They also help in the recovery process as moving around lets you build up strength in the lower body area and helps in adjusting to the new hip.
-However, there are times when rest becomes necessary – thus, a wheelchair or power scooter may become necessary.
+However, there are times when rest becomes necessary – thus, a manual wheelchair or 4 wheel power scooter may become necessary.